Gemini AI Is Set To Gatekeep Gmail: Value Will Get Through, Pitches Won’t

 3. The VIP Filter Means You Must Earn "Relationship Status"

-The update: The new AI Inbox acts as a "personalized briefing," filtering out clutter and highlighting VIPs.
+The update: The new AI Inbox will act as a "personalized briefing," filtering out clutter and highlighting VIPs.
 It decides who is a VIP based on signals: who you email frequently, who is in your contacts, and relationships inferred from message content.

-What this means for you: You cannot "hack" your way into the VIP section.
+What this will mean: You cannot "hack" your way into the VIP section.
 You have to earn it by generating engagement signals that Gemini respects.

 - Permission first: This is why we don't pitch in the first email.
 We ask for permission to start a conversation.
 A reply (even a simple "sure") is a massive signal to Gemini that you are a known entity.